-We build off the low-dimensional of Brown \& Ahlers, where model terms are derived from approximations of the Navier-Stokes equations \cite{BA08a}.
-The model consists of a pair of stochastic differential equations for a convection roll, in terms of the orientation $\theta_0$ and amplitude $\delta$ of the LSC.
+We build off the low-dimensional model of Brown \& Ahlers, where model terms are derived from approximations of the Navier-Stokes equations \cite{BA08a}.
+The model consists of a pair of stochastic differential equations for the LSC, in terms of the orientation $\theta_0$ and amplitude $\delta$.
 The model of Brown \& Ahlers and its extensions have successfully described most of the known dynamical modes of the LSC in including the meandering, cessations, and twisting and sloshing oscillation modes described above \cite{BA08a, BA08b, BA09,ZLW17, SLZ16}, with the exception of the jump rope mode.
 The combination of twisting and sloshing oscillation modes \cite{FA04, XZZCX09, ZXZSX09, BA09} can alternatively be described in this model as a single advected oscillation mode, with two oscillation periods per LSC turnover period in a circular cross-section \cite{BA09}, or with one oscillation period per LSC turnover period in a cubic cross-section which is excited by a potential $V_g$ due to the shape of the container \cite{JBB20}.
 This potential $V_g$ can be predicted as a function of container cross-section geometry without experimental input \cite{BA08b, SBHT14, JB20a}.
 This same potential $V_g$ also explains the preferred orientation along diagonals of a rectangular cross-section container, the oscillations between diagonals \cite{SBHT14}, and the stochastic switching between diagonals \cite{LE09, BJB16, FNAS17, GKKS18, VSFBFBR16, VFKSSV19}.
-This model requires experimental measurements of two diffusivity parameters that characterizes the strength of turbulent fluctuations in $\theta_0$ and the LSC strength, but these are relatively simples parameter that can be obtained from short term measurements of a single state.
-Predictions of oscillation frequencies, average rates of stochastic switching between states, widths of probability distributions, and state boundaries are typically been accurate within a factor of 3 \cite{BA07a, BA08a, BJB16, JB20a}, but can be more accurate when more fit parameters are used \cite{AAG11}.
+This model requires experimental measurements of two diffusivity parameters that characterize the strength of turbulent fluctuations in $\theta_0$ and the LSC strength, but these are relatively simple parameters that can be obtained from short term measurements of a single state.
+Predictions of oscillation frequencies, average rates of stochastic switching between states, widths of probability distributions, and state boundaries are typically accurate within a factor of 3 \cite{BA07a, BA08a, BJB16, JB20a}, but can be more accurate when more fit parameters are used \cite{AAG11}.